MyCollab/mycollab/mycollab-app-community/src/main/txt/README.md

 **Bug Fixes**

 * Display the error message when user upgrade MyCollab failed due to the file permission
+* Did not display detail error message when validate form but the empty string

 Version 5.0.5.1
 -----------------------------